 I have had private conversations with judges who tell me that they dread seeing the unrepresented child custody, child support and alimony cases come before them.
 Though you may not think so, these hard-working judges really do care about the well-being of your children and they want to make a fair decision in your case.
 You will get more time with your children, and a better child support or alimony award, if you make the judge’s job easier.
 Here are some tips:

-1. When drafting Order to Show Cause (OSC) declarations, stick to the facts and avoid conclusions.
+1. When drafting Request for Order (RFO) declarations, stick to the facts and avoid conclusions.
 Preparing declarations is a little like writing a newspaper article.
 Stick to the what, where, why, when and how.
 Avoid conclusions like “she is an unfit mother,” or “he is an emotionally abusive father.”
 It is better to let the facts do the talking.
 The more specific you can be as to the exact date, time, place and circumstance of each individual instance, the better.
 Instead of making a conclusion, set forth the facts that will lead the judge irresistibly to your conclusion.